jimkang/accessor/README.md

 If you're using Browserify:

-    var accessor = require('accessor');
+    var Accessor = require('accessor');

 Otherwise:

     <script src="node_modules/accessor/index.js">

-Then, you'll have the `accessor` function.
-It takes an argument, `property`, and returns a function that takes an object and returns that `object.property`.
+Then, you'll have the `Accessor` constructor.
+It will return to you an instance of accessor that takes an argument, `property`, and returns a function that takes an object and returns that `object.property`.
 If you provide no argument `property` will default to `id`.

+e.g.

+        var Accessor = require('accessor');
+        var createAccessor = Accessor();
+        rootSelectAll('.leaf').data(things, createAccessor('foo'));

+accessor instances cache the functions they create.
+So if you call `createAccessor('foo')` twice, you'll always get back the same accessor function.

 You can specify a second argument, a default value.
 The accessor will return the default value if the property you're accessing is undefined on the object.
+(It will never cache accessors that have a default value, BTW.)

-If you just want the identity function (x => x), you can use `accessor('identity')`.
-An inline `x => x` definition may actually be fine for your case; `accessor('identity')` just creates fewer copies of that function than that.
+If you just want the identity function (x => x), you can use `createAccessor('identity')`.
+An inline `x => x` definition may actually be fine for your case; `createAccessor('identity')` just creates fewer copies of that function than that.

 Tests
 -----